Bones unearthed in search at former Florida reform school

 Some former residents of Dozier, now in their 60s and 70s, have told of brutal beatings and boys - mostly black juveniles - disappearing without explanation more than 50 years ago.
 Blood relatives of some of the boys have given DNA samples, to be matched against evidence taken from the skeletal remains.

-Earlier on Saturday, Dr. Erin Kimmerle, a forensic anthropologist from USF, met with some family members and survivors.
+Earlier on Saturday, Dr. Erin Kimmerly, a forensic anthropologist from USF, met with some family members and survivors.

 "We're approaching it much like you would an archeological excavation," Kimmerle said.
 "It's all done carefully and by hand."